 It was the best truck stop sandwich I’d ever eaten.
-The bread was stale, the lettuce wilted, and gods only knew the deal with the egg salad, but it was solid enough to keep me from shaking to pieces.
+The bread was stale, the lettuce wilted, and gods only knew the deal with the egg salad.
+But it was solid and kept me from shaking to pieces.

 I sat in the corner of the Sheriff’s office and pulled the blanket they’d given me tight.
-Everything leading up to that point circled in my head; one moment I was being held at gunpoint, and the next I was in a ditch, screaming my lungs out.
-Between them were several hours and twenty miles into the next county no-one could explain.
+Everything leading up to that point circled in my head.
+One moment I was at gunpoint, and the next I landed in a ditch.
+Between them were several hours and twenty miles into the next county.
+Nobody could explain why.

-The Sheriff knocked on the glass and peered inside.
-He mercifully ignored my sobs, and cleared his throat.
+The Sheriff knocked on the glass and peered through the shudders.
+He overlooked my sobs, and cleared his throat.
 “Son, your parents are here.”